MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 # required metadata

 title: Workplace Analytics Setup Checklist
-description: This is a Checklist to introduce what is required to implement Workplace Analytics for your Organization
+description: Complete the steps in this checklist to implement Workplace Analytics in your organization
 author: LeisaLaDell
 ms.author: v-leash
 ms.date: 02/16/2018
 ms.topic: get-started-article
 ms.prod: wpa
 ---

 # Workplace Analytics Setup Checklist

-To successfully set up and implement Workplace Analytics, you will need to coordinate and obtain information and buy-in from a wide variety of stakeholders.
+To successfully set up and implement Workplace Analytics, you need to coordinate and obtain information and buy-in from a variety of stakeholders.

-Use this checklist to help assemble the people and obtain the data and configuration information that you will need to set up and provision Workplace Analytics.
+Use this checklist to help assemble the people and obtain the data and configuration information that you need to set up and provision Workplace Analytics.

 > [!TIP]
-> This checklist outlines recommended steps and a high-level list of items to consider and is not intended to be exhaustive.
-You may want to copy this checklist into a spreadsheet and then customize it for your organization.
+> This checklist outlines recommended steps and a high-level list of items to consider.
+It is not intended to be exhaustive.
+You might want to copy this checklist into a spreadsheet and then customize it for your organization.

 ## Checklist